SoujanyaPonnapalli/ScalingBlockchains/README.md

 ## Repository Contents ##

 The efforts towards scaling blockchains are placed along three axes.
-Papers proposing new architectures for Blockchains are summarized in the Architecture directory.
-Papers proposing efficient and scalable alternatives to Nakamoto consensus are summarized under the Consensus directory.
-Finally, papers proposing general ideas and alternatives to increase the throughput of the Blockchains are summarized in the General sub directory.
+- Papers proposing new architectures for Blockchains are summarized in the Architecture directory.
+- Papers proposing efficient and scalable alternatives to Nakamoto consensus are summarized under the Consensus directory.
+- Finally, papers proposing general ideas towards scaling Blockchains are summarized in the General directory.

 Here's the list of papers that are summarized: